Melody of Silence

 This is a relief which formed the left panel of the Ludovisi Throne (currently in Rome, Museo Nazionale) which is believed to have been made in Sicily in 460 B.C.
 The Ludovisi throne is believed to have been part of the Aphrodite temple in Lokroi.

-Silence.
-Music.
+Silence is beautiful.
 Being in the moment.